cmgreivel/terraform-provider-dummy/README.md

 - [ ] Add resource to the provider
 - [ ] Add functioning create and read methods
 - [ ] Provider can be configured to specify directory
+- [ ] File name and contents can be specified for a resource

 # Step 1